Flipped Learning 3.0 Certification Level - II

-This course is a master class in group space management and active learning.
-You will learn how to confidently move your classroom beyond entry-level Flipped Learning strategies as you explore powerful, proven, “next” practices in active learning.
+This course is a masterclass in group space management and active learning.
+You will learn how to confidently move your classroom beyond entry-level Flipped Learning strategies as you explore powerful, proven, next practices for supporting authentic learning.

 Most importantly, you will learn from some of the most experienced and accomplished pioneers, master teachers, researchers, instructional designers, and Flipped learning practitioners in the world.

 Join Jon Bergmann, along with a cadre of 15 subject-matter masters, including Eric Mazur, Pedro Noguera, David Jakes, Cara Johnson, and Ramsey Musallam, for a walk on the leading edge of group space innovation and active learning strategies.

 You’ll complete this master class with a greater command of your group space instruction, a list of new ideas to ignite your class time with students, and a Flipped Learning Level II Certification to add to your professional resume.